 - Name your server (e.g., "My-First-Web-Server").

-- Under "Instance Type", strictly verify that
+- Under "Instance Type", largely verify that

 Step 3: Carefully Configure Network Security